Content That Actually Works

 It’s how you show:

-It’s not just what you post.
-It’s what people understand from it.
+It’s not just what you post but what people understand from it.

 Where most tattoo artists go wrong